tom-genoox/nettie-apps/utilities/dev/README.md

 - Optionally creates GitHub repositories for new projects
 - Registers new projects as Git submodules in the main repository
 - Generates project templates with common files and configurations
+- Smart GitHub authentication with browser support and token saving

 ## Installation